Putin orders Wagner fighters to sign oath of allegiance after Prigozhin death

 At the other end of the frontline, Ukraine was reported to have made further gains near the Zaporizhzhia village of Robotyne, where they have broken through Russia’s heavily mined first line of defence.

-The Institute for the Study of War said geolocated combat footage indicated that Ukrainian forces had moved southward by 1.5 kilometres to a tree line northeast of Novopokropivka.
+The Institute for the Study of War said geolocated combat footage indicated that Ukrainian forces had moved southward by 1.5km to a tree line northeast of Novopokropivka.

-The think-tank’s Russia analyst George Barros said Kyiv’s troops now appear to be within 2.5 km of a vast anti-vehicle ditch, which he described as “the next major military engineering obstacle within the Russian layered defence”.
+The think tank’s Russia analyst George Barros said Kyiv’s troops now appear to be within 2.5km (1.5 miles) of a vast anti-vehicle ditch, which he described as “the next major military engineering obstacle within the Russian layered defence”.

-Ukraine also mourned the loss of three Ukrainian pilots killed as two training aircraft collided in the skies some 90 miles west of Kyiv.
+Ukraine also mourned the loss of three Ukrainian pilots killed as two training aircraft collided in the skies some 144km (90 miles) west of Kyiv.

-In his nightly address, president Volodymyr Zelensky said he had ordered an investigation into the fatal crash, as he hailed one of the pilots – whose callsign is “Juice”, and who has made several media appearances – as having “greatly helped our state”.
+In his nightly address, President Volodymyr Zelensky said he had ordered an investigation into the fatal crash, as he hailed one of the pilots – whose callsign is “Juice”, and who has made several media appearances – as having “greatly helped our state”.

-A spokesperson for Ukraine’s air force described the fallen pilot as “mega talent”, adding: “You can't even imagine how much he wanted to fly an F-16.
+A spokesperson for Ukraine’s air force described the fallen pilot as a “mega talent”, adding: “You can't even imagine how much he wanted to fly an F-16.
 But now that American planes are actually on the horizon, he will not fly them.”

 Additional reporting by agencies